 If you want to pursue a career as a database administrator and don't know where to begin, here's your guide to salaries, job markets, skills, and common interview questions in the field.

-The rise of artificial intelligence (AI), machine learning, and the Internet of Things (IoT) devices has sparked a digital transformation revolution in the enterprise.
-Some four out of five IT professionals believe digital transformation initiatives are crucial for an organization's survival.
+The rise of artificial intelligence, machine learning and the Internet of Things devices has sparked a digital transformation revolution in the enterprise.
+Some four out of five information technology professionals believe digital transformation initiatives are crucial for an organization's survival.

-While data scientists have topped Glassdoor's list of the best tech jobs in America for the past four years, database administrator-related job positions—which often go overlooked—also occupy room on that list.
+While data scientists have topped Glassdoor's list of the best tech jobs in America for the past five years, database administrator-related job positions—which often go overlooked—also occupy room on that list.

-Database administrators (DBAs), those who store and organize the organization's data, are just as important to a company's data management process.
-The job position even ranks no. 5 on the US News and World Report of the top 10 best technology jobs in the world.
+Database administrators, those who store and organize the organization's data, are just as important to a company's data management process.
+The job position even ranks No. 2 on the US News and World Report of the top 10 best technology jobs in the world.

 To help those interested in the industry figure out how to launch a career in database administration, we compiled the most important details and resources.
 This article will be updated on a regular basis.
 It is also available as a download, Cheat sheet: How to become a database administrator (free PDF).